ryanlippman/ryanlippman/ReadMe.md

 # 🛠️ Ryan Lippman

 Hello!
 I'm Ryan Lippman.
-I'm currently a student at the Hackley school, and I'm a multi language developer who loves diving into both creative and technical rabbit holes.
-I really like cyber security, and understanding complex exploit chains, malware, and vulnerabilities, as well as hardening and protecting systems.
+I'm currently a student at the Hackley School and a multi-language developer who enjoys learning about coding, AI, and debate in my free time.
+I'm especially interested in cybersecurity, including understanding complex exploit chains, malware, and vulnerabilities, as well as how to harden and protect systems.

 ### 🚀 Currently